 In addition to the requirements for independent officers stipulated by the Tokyo Stock Exchange, we follow criteria for independence that we have formulated when appointing outside officers as prescribed by the Companies Act.
 Candidates deemed capable of providing constructive suggestions and accurate observations and advice concerning the company’s business and the improvement of enterprise value in the medium and long terms are appointed as outside directors.
 Our outside directors, from their diverse perspectives, are active in asking questions and giving suggestions at Board of Directors meetings, thereby contributing to sustainable corporate growth and the enhancement of enterprise value over the medium and long terms.

-Reasons for Appointing Outside Directors and Their Attendance Record in FY2023
+Reasons for Appointing Outside Directors and Their Attendance Record in FY2024

 Mitsuhiro Nagahama

 He possesses broad knowledge and extensive experience in corporate management, financial/securities sectors and global business, as he has successively served in important posts at financial institutions.
-After he assumed the post of outside Audit & Supervisory Board member in 2015, he has audited the Company’s overall business with his outstanding insights on corporate governance and ideal way of company management.
-Furthermore, he has not only supervised business execution as an outside director since 2019, but also proactively offered opinions to enhance management transparency from the perspective of the capital markets and based on a global perspective.
+In 2015, he assumed the post of outside Audit & Supervisory Board member of the Company, and since 2019 as an outside director he has not only supervised business execution, but also proactively offered opinions to enhance management transparency from the perspective of the capital markets and based on a global perspective.
 In these ways, he fulfills such appropriate roles as supervising and giving advice on business execution.

-Attendance record: Board of Directors meetings 12 of 12
+Attendance record : Board of Directors meetings 13 of 13

 Anne Ka Tse Hung

 She worked at an international law office as a partner attorney, and supported the conclusion of agreements for the international transactions of Japanese companies, in addition to overseas corporate matters.
-She also has business experience with many Japan-based companies, is familiar with Japanese business customs, and possesses knowledge in the industry to which the Company belongs.
-At Board of Directors meetings, she draws on her expert knowledge of international business not only to supervise business execution, but also to proactively offer opinions based on her global perspective, such as business promotion system targeting international business growth and her approach to investment for medium- and long-term growth.
+As such, she is familiar with Japanese business customs, and possesses knowledge in the industry to which the Company belongs.
+She assumed the post of outside director of the Company in 2020, and she draws on her expert knowledge of international business not only to supervise business execution, but also to proactively offer opinions based on her global perspective, advising on such topics as a business growth and her approach to investment for medium- and long-term growth.
 In these ways, she fulfills such appropriate roles as supervising and giving advice on business execution.

 Shigeaki Yoshikawa

-He has held key positions in a general trading company with global operations, and has broad knowledge and abundant experience regarding overseas business development and business portfolio strategies, as well as corporate management experience and so forth at a think-tank consulting firm.
-He assumed the post of outside director of the Company in 2022, and he has proactively offered his opinions regarding the Company’s international business strategies, approach to business strategies for medium- to long-term growth and human resource development based on his extensive experience and insight into overseas business, as well as his knowledge of marketing and sales.
+He has held key positions in a general trading company with global operations, and has broad knowledge and abundant experience regarding overseas business development and business portfolio strategies, as well as experience in corporate management, etc. at a think-tank consulting firm.
+He assumed the post of outside director of the Company in 2022, and—based on his extensive experience and insight into overseas business, as well as his knowledge of marketing and sales—has proactively offered his opinions regarding the Company’s international business strategies, approach to business strategies for medium- to long-term growth and human resource development.
 In these ways, he fulfills such appropriate roles as supervising and giving advice on business execution.

 Tomoyasu Miura